|

 bool | solve (FunctionWrapper function, const InputType &x_ini, InputType &x_sol) |

-bool | rootfind (Function< Real, FunInDim, FunOutDim, DerivedFunction > const &function, const InputType &x_ini, InputType &x_sol) |
+bool | rootfind (FunctionBase< Real, FunInDim, FunOutDim, DerivedFunction, ForceEigen &&FunOutDim==1 > const &function, const InputType &x_ini, InputType &x_sol) |

-bool | optimize (Function< Real, FunInDim, FunOutDim, DerivedFunction > const &function, const InputType &x_ini, InputType &x_sol) |
+bool | optimize (FunctionBase< Real, FunInDim, FunOutDim, DerivedFunction, ForceEigen &&FunOutDim==1 > const &function, const InputType &x_ini, InputType &x_sol) |

 std::string | name () const |